Intuitive-Systems/Ariadne/README.md

 # Ariadne: Navigating Information Labyrinths with Ease 📚🔍

-> "*Ariadne gave him a ball of thread, and instructed him to unravel it as he penetrated deeper and deeper into the Labyrinth, so that he could find his way out when the Beast was slain.*" - Greek Myth about Ariadne and the Minotaur.
+> "*Ariadne gave him a ball of thread, and instructed him to unravel it as he penetrated deeper and deeper into the Labyrinth, so that he could find his way out when the Beast was slain.*" - Theseus and the Minotaur

 Ariadne, named after the Greek mythology heroine who helped Theseus navigate the labyrinth of the Minotaur, is a document search and inference library.
 It is designed to assist users to navigate through the labyrinthine complexity of dense information.
 Just as Ariadne's thread guided Theseus, our library helps in understanding and exploring documents and articles that won't fit into a single context window! 🚀